Secret caves and a heart-shaped island

 You can catch a Chuo bus from the Sapporo Station bus terminal to Cape Kamui via Otaru.
 If you're driving to Shakotan, use National Road 229.
 It's about a two-hour drive from Sapporo.
 Rental cars are available at Yoichi Station at the base of the peninsula.

-Cape Ogon to Cape Shakotan and Cape Kamui form Hokkaido's only national sea park area
+Cape Ogon to Cape Shakotan and Cape Kamui form Hokkaido's only sea park area

-You can camp for free at Kodomari and Nozuka camping areas, near capes Ogon and Shakotan respectively
+You can camp for free at the Nozuka Municipal Camp Site, near Cape Shakotan.

 You can enjoy amazing snorkeling adventures in Blue Cave and go on sea kayaking tours.
-Cape Kamui is famous in Hokkaido for its seabed sightseeing boat, which you can board at Bikuni Port.
+Around Cape Ogon, you can board a famous seabed sightseeing boat at Bikuni Port.
 The latter is great if you want to check out Shakotan's deep blue sea—a color known as “Shakotan blue”—as well as lots of ocean creatures without getting wet.

 More fun in the water